jflinchbaugh/timeline/README.md

     lein run

+## Local configs

+I've (unconventionally) moved the dev and test DB environments into the project.clj file, since those can be shared across developers and contain no proprietary information.

 At some point, you may want a `profiles.clj` in the root of the project for local configs that won't get versioned.